The Initial Requirements

 Freelancers can apply for the job, and the number of applications available is limited by the tariff plan.
 The base free plan has a certain amount of “connections”.
 If that number is not enough, there is a paid plan.

-After the application, the Freelancer is waiting for the response from the Client.
+After the application, the Freelancer is waiting for a response from the Client.
 Regardless of whether the response has taken place, online chat becomes available for the freelance for direct messaging (SSE server-sent events technology is used here).

 After the job is approved, the freelancer will have the job available in his work diary.